oshi36/admissioner/README.md

 If you have a common cluster for both `production` & `staging` apps you can label them with `production` to know which scalable objects you can scale to 0.

-Further steps are:

-* Connect this to the `Auto Idler` project.

 ## Getting Started

 First create `admission` namespace with: